Create a second room

 Hint

-If you do not have a script attached to your ESCRoom
+If you do not have a script attached to your ESCRoom, the player will

 Hint

-There can only be one of each type of event per script.
-If you want multiple
+There can only be one of each type of these two events per script.
+If you want

 all the commands within the one event block.